Johannes Schöner globe: Globes

 The Johannes Schöner Globe (1520), a manuscript globe, was made in 1520.
 It bears the following inscription:

 This globe, embracing the immeasurable Earth with its parts / And the smooth winding shape of the body of the world / Was made into a sphere by the observant study of a certain two men and the expenditure of one of them, / Johannes Seyler, who bore the cost of all that he considered suitable for its use; / The other, Johannes Schoener, skilled in many arts, / Suitably wound this mass and composed it into rotundity. / And marked upon it everywhere printed shapes, / When from the birth of the Saviour we counted a thousand five hundred years plus four lustra / And the sun passed through the 16th degree of Libra.
 [29 September 1520].

-The globe shows the Antarctic continent which had not been explored at that date.
 On Schöner's 1515 and 1520 globes, AMERICA is shown as an island, as he explained in the Luculentissima: